stefanomarrone/propofol_effect_modelling/Readme.md

 ## ▶️ Reprudicibility

 The code reported in this paper is enough to replicate the graphs reported in the paper.
-Further repository evolution
+Further repository evolution will allow application configurability with allowing easy changeing of the parameters and allowing experimentations.
 After execution, results will be saved to:

 - `results/` — Graphs, plots, and model visualizations
 - `dataset.csv` — Who